Devon Holiday July 2003 - page 3

 walked round Bantham and its vast sandy beach at low tide.

-Surfing is a popular water sport here and is lifeguard patrolled.
+Surfing is a popular water sport here and the beach is lifeguard

 |